What we offer

 Our Pre-School is a warm, nurturing environment for your child to learn through play.
 Fun, love and plentiful activities are at the heart of everything we do.
 We create a safe, secure place for children to learn through play, build their social skills and develop their confidence and independence.

-Pre-School runs 39 weeks of the year, exactly following the terms of Sandygate and Holy Trinity Schools.
+Pre-School runs 39 weeks of the year.
+We are based in the grounds Sandygate School so we follow their term dates.
 Our sessions run 9-12 and 12-3.
-There is the option of an 8.30 drop off and a 15.30 pickup.
-Pre-School children are not generally admitted to our out of school clubs.
+There is the option of an earlier drop off and a later pickup.
+Pre-School children are not generally admitted to our out of school clubs though.

 What we get up to